What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 Tuan Duong

-A Quantity Surveyor is a professional who provides advice on all aspects of construction costs, from estimating and tendering to contract administration and project management.
+A Quantity Surveyor is a professional who advises on all aspects of construction costs, from estimating and tendering to contract administration and project management.
 They work with clients, architects, engineers, planners, and other professionals to ensure that construction projects are delivered on time, within budget, and to the required quality standards.

 So, to help you understand the benefits of engaging the services of a Quantity Surveyor, we’ve put together this article to explain everything you need to know about how they can help you take full advantage of depreciation deductions for your investment property and provide a full range of construction cost estimating for various building projects.